MrSpock1994/Lists_exercices/README.md

 # Lists_Exercises
 Exercises about lists.\
-All the originals exercises are in portuguese i translated it by my own.\n Exercises from the web site: https://wiki.python.org.br/ExerciciosListas
+All the originals exercises are in portuguese i translated it by my own.\
+Exercises from the web site: https://wiki.python.org.br/ExerciciosListas